scarletbright/avalanche-docs/docs/v1.0/en/faq/faq.md

 Do `kill -9 %1` (or `kill -9 %2` if it printed `[1]+ Stopped`, etc.)

+### Do I need to open any ports?

+You don't have to.
+However, if you open the staking port (`9651` by default) your node will be able to connect to more peers.

 ### Is there a repository of AVA related materials I can learn from?

 In addition to this documentation, there is a [community-run repository](https://github.com/tbrunain/awesome-ava-chain) of useful links and resoucres.